|1. If I need to communicate with the court, how should I proceed? |

 Attorneys are expected to strictly adhere to all deadlines established by the court.
 Failure to adhere to deadlines may result in evidence or arguments being excluded and/or other sanctions.

-Attorneys shall arrive for court proceedings well in advance of the time the hearing or trial is scheduled to commence and be ready to proceed at the scheduled time.
+Attorneys must arrive for court proceedings well in advance of the time the hearing or trial is scheduled to commence and be ready to proceed at the scheduled time.
 Lawyers should allow extra time to clear security at the entrance to the Courthouse.

 Attorneys are expected to act in a courteous and professional manner with courthouse personnel, parties, witnesses, opposing counsel and the court.
+Attorneys must silence cell phones and other electronic devices brought into the courtroom.

-Attorneys, parties and witnesses are expected to dress in appropriate business attire.
+Attorneys and their staff, parties and witnesses are expected to dress in appropriate business attire.

 Attorneys may question witnesses from a seated position or from a standing position at counsel table or a podium.
 Opening statements and closing arguments may be delivered standing in front of the jury with or without a podium.

-In the event a party intends to use equipment not furnished by the court, the party shall contact the Clerk's office prior to trial to make certain the equipment is compatible with the wiring and other equipment in the courtroom.
-The party shall become thoroughly familiar with the operation of their equipment prior to trial.
+In the event a party intends to use equipment not furnished by the court, the party should contact the Clerk's office prior to trial to make certain the equipment is compatible with the wiring and other equipment in the courtroom.
+The party should become thoroughly familiar with the operation of their equipment prior to trial.
 The court will not delay the trial/hearing due to equipment and/or operator failure.
 Attorneys are encouraged to have backup equipment available in the event of equipment failure.